Rules & Guidelines

-Upload your video by the 28th of each month – no exceptions will be made.
+Upload your video by the 25th of each month – no exceptions will be made.
 Just cut and paste your video link into your application form.
-Youtube and or Google Drive links are acceptable.
-Google Drive please add these emails to share to firstname.lastname@example.org and email@example.com.
-We will not be publishing the links to your videos.
+Send your video on Whats App.
+You can text Catriona on 0868523405.
+We will NOT be publishing the links to your videos.

 What happens next?